yojc/BillyMays_0.16.12/README.md

 # Billy Mays

 This is just a Discord bot written for my personal use.
 It's very sloppily written - please don't judge.
 Also lots of hardcoded Polish strings and whatnot.
-This repo serves mainly as my backup, but maybe you'll find if of some use as well.
+This repo serves mainly as my backup, but maybe you'll find it of some use as well.

 **WARNING**: This bot was written to be used on first-gen Raspberry Pi, thus it relies on outdated technology. **Python 3.6** (or older) **and discord.py 0.16.12 are REQUIRED**.